Bristol North East

 Bristol North East is a borough constituency in the city of Bristol represented in the House of Commons of the UK Parliament since July 2024 by Damien Egan of the Labour Party.
 Egan had originally been elected at a byelection in February 2024 for the abolished constituency of Kingswood.

 The constituency was originally created for the 1950 general election, and abolished for the 1983 general election.

 The conduct of the 1951 election was the subject of an academic study, published as Straight Fight in 1954 by R. S. Milne and H.C Mackensie.

 Further to the completion of the 2023 review of Westminster constituencies, the seat was re-established for the 2024 general election.

+Constituency profile

+The Bristol North East constituency is located in South West England and covers parts of the city of Bristol and the neighbouring South Gloucestershire district.
+It is almost entirely suburban and includes the neighbourhoods of Kingswood, Staple Hill, Fishponds and Lockleaze.
+Bristol is a major port city and has a long history of trade, including the slave trade.
+The area around Kingswood is the site of Bristol Coalfield, making the area one of the few places in Southern England with a history of coal mining.

+Compared to national averages, residents of the constituency are younger and have average levels of wealth, education and professional employment.
+The constituency's ethnic makeup is similar to the rest of the country; White people are 79% of the population.
+At the local council level, the areas close to the city centre are represented by Green Party councillors, whilst the east of the constituency elected entirely Labour Party candidates.
+Like the United Kingdom as a whole, an estimated 52% of voters in Bristol North East supported leaving the European Union at the 2016 referendum.

 Boundaries

 1950–1983

 1950–1955: The County Borough of Bristol wards of District, Eastville, Hillfields, and Stapleton.

 1955–1974: The County Borough of Bristol wards of District, Eastville, Hillfields, and Stapleton, and the Urban District of Mangotsfield.

 1974–1983: The County Borough of Bristol wards of Easton, Eastville, Hillfields, St Paul, St Philip and Jacob, and Stapleton.